theochem/horton/doc/download_and_install_mac.rst

 Dependencies
 ------------

-If one is interested in generating the documentation from source, the following packages are also needed:
+If you are interested in generating the documentation from source, the following packages are also needed:

+* PIP >= NEED SUPPORT HERE
 * Sphinx >= 1.3.1: http://sphinx.pocoo.org/
 * Doxygen >= 1.8.6: http://www.doxygen.org/
 * Breathe >= 1.2.0: http://breathe.readthedocs.org/en/latest/